cuthbertLab/music21/buildDoc/rst/overviewMeters.rst

 Setting a Time Signature in a Measure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We can create a new TimeSignature object by providing a string representation of the meter.
-In most cases, intuitive string representations will give you the expected results.
-Assigning a new TimeSignature class, however, does only that: it will not automatically rebar or reposition notes within bars.
+In most cases, intuitive string-based time signature representations will give you the expected results.
+Assigning a new TimeSignature object, however, simple associated it with a Measure: it will not automatically rebar or reposition notes within bars.
 For example, the same part examined above can be modified.
 Here, the first Measure's :attr:`~music21.stream.Measure.timeSignature` property is set to a new object.
-Note that, when viewing the Part, the time signature is changed though the position of notes in Measures is not changed.
+Note that, when viewing the Part, the time signature is changed even though the position of the notes in Measures is not changed.

 >>> sPart.measures[0].timeSignature = meter.TimeSignature('5/4')
 >>> sPart.show()